disraptor/disraptor/README.md

 ## To do

-- Test: Disraptor disabled, requesting '/'
-- Test: Disraptor disabled, requesting '/latest'
-- Test: Disraptor enabled, root route **is not** configured, requesting '/'
-- Test: Disraptor enabled, root route **is not** configured, requesting '/latest'
-- Test: Disraptor enabled, root route **is** configured, requesting '/'
-- Test: Disraptor enabled, root route **is** configured, requesting '/latest'
-- Critical bug: Discourse loads a plugin’s client routes even if the plugin is not enabled.
-- Critical bug: If no root route is configured, Disraptor treats the root route as a Disraptor document and fails to load the main page.
-Disraptor’s front end somehow needs to know whether a root route was configured.
-- Changing plugin GUI to set “targetDomain” and “URL path” instead of “source path” and “target URL”:
+- Change semantic of routes to have “targetDomain” and “URL path” instead of “source path” and “target URL”:

   ```
   http://localhost:8080 + /tira9-client-web